 In addition, the number of Italian tourists that visit Watamu each year is just as big, if not more.
 Absolutely amazing!
 I mean, if I’m honest, sometimes walking on the streets you feel as if you’re walking through some kind of country-suburbian area based in Italy.
 The town is so heavily influenced by Italians that locals speak the language, and do business together.

-You could take a stroll down Watamu village, and see a wide range of Italian-style or Italian owned businesses.
-Don’t worry, I was just as curious you are as to why this massive Italian population exists.
+You could take a stroll down Watamu village, and see a wide range of Italian-style or Italian-owned businesses.
+Don’t worry, I was just as curious as you are as to why this massive Italian population exists.

 Apparently, after the end of World War II, the Italians were given land in Watamu as a form of compensation.
 As a result of the locals’ kindness, the Italians were able to settle in the town with their families.

-Then, of course, the Italians needed to make money somehow, so they started their own businesses for a source of income.
+Then, of course, the Italians needed to make money somehow, so they started their own businesses as a source of income.
 That’s why you’ll learn that the majority of the beach-front houses in these areas are owned by the Italians.
-According to reports, this all began in the 1970’s, during the construction and launch of San Marco Space Agency by the Italian government.
-These Italians workers fell in love with Malindi and Watamu and brought their families, friends and relatives.
+According to reports, this all began in the 1970s, during the construction and launch of the San Marco Space Agency by the Italian government.
+These Italian workers fell in love with Malindi and Watamu and brought their families, friends, and relatives.